carbaior/sescc/README.md

 sescc is a **generic method** for dating stellar catalogs compiled in ecliptical coordinates.

-sescc is the **first and only method** which finds the date of catalog by the speed/error correlation of the stars and uses an static star for frame reference.
+sescc is the **first and only method** to find the date of catalog by the speed/error correlation of the stars and uses an static star for frame reference.

 sescc provides: